Back to Top

 When will the new DMs Guide be released?

-The new Dungeon Master’s Guide will be released on November 12th, 2024.
-As with other current D&D 5e books, users will likely be pre-order the digital and physical bundle on D&D Beyond, which means players will be able to access the digital version on October 29th, 2024.
+The new Dungeon Master’s Guide will be released on November 12th, 2024, with pre-orders starting on June 18th.
+As with other current D&D 5e books, users will be able to pre-order the digital and physical bundle on D&D Beyond, which means players will be able to access the digital version on October 29th, 2024.

 One thing that also been noted by Wizards of the Coast is that users who have purchased digital versions of the existing DMG on D&D Beyond will not automatically receive an updated version of the new DMG.
 Instead they will be required to purchase it separately.